 Once your group is all set up, it starts to get really fun.
 You can invite your church to join you on faithlife.com with a simple email import, or you can invite people one by one.
-Either way, your church group will be the best place for your congregation to find out what’s coming up, how they can pray for one another, and which Christian books and shows pair well with social distancing.
-Small groups and youth groups can set up online meetings, parents can share what’s working well while the kids are home, and people who want to help with groceries can find others who can’t go out.
+Either way, your church group will be the best place for your congregation to find out what’s coming up, how they can pray for one another, and which Christian books and shows you'd suggest starting with.
+Small groups and youth groups can set up online meetings, parents can share ideas for family discipleship, and people in need can be matched with people who want to help.

 Next Steps: More Digital Discipleship Opportunities

 So your church group is built, you’ve got events and content to share, and your congregation has joined.
 Now what?
 Every church is different, but here are a few ways you can keep building unity and opportunity: